BIGJRA/BIGJRA.github.io/rejuv.md

     -   Earthquake

-If only one of the two trainers you fight had explosion on ALL FOUR OF HER POKÉMON (and one TWICE!).
+If only one of the two trainers you fight had explosion on ALL FOUR OF HER POKeMON (and one TWICE!).
 This is sort of a gag battle, so bait out the explosions and you should be alright.

 After the battle and the following conversation, head up in the hot